-For any small town to thrive, it’s people must be engaged and active in promoting the overall growth and economic health of the community.
-A critical part of Wausa’s past, present, and future is the many different boards and organizations that we have.
+For any small town to thrive, its people must be engaged and active in promoting the overall growth and economic health of the community.
+A critical part of Wausa’s past, present, and future is the many different boards and organizations that are active.
 Each group plays an important role in determining the direction of our community.
 If you would like to be more involved in Wausa, check out all of the different groups that we offer and reach out.

 Click below for more information

 The Wausa Development Corporation was formed in 1968 with the intentions to expand and grow Wausa.
 Currently, the board has 10 members and meets once a month.
 They have taken many projects over the years while scouting for business and growth in the community.

 One of the projects The Wausa Development Corporation took on is a new development on the south side of Wausa.
 The Development features 12 lots ranging from 15,000 – 22,000 Square Feet.
 The lots are connected to city water and have sewer installed.
 They feature a wonderful view and a new road.

 Our lots average .4 acres, which is about 20% larger than the average lot for sale in Lincoln or Omaha.
 The average price of a .4 acre In Lincoln, Omaha, and Wausa are listed below.

 If you are considering moving to Wausa, I encourage you to reach out to Jeff Friedrich (email@example.com) or Doug Johnson (firstname.lastname@example.org)